-**50% of people could achieve a quote of £12.03 per month for their pet insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.
-Based on Compare the Market cat and dog premium data for all cover types data in November 2020.
+51% of our customers were quoted less than £10.37 per month in December 2023 for their pet insurance based on the monthly cost when paying for the policy in one annual payment, excluding any interest charged on instalment payments.

 Why do I need pet insurance?

-Find out about the different types of pet insurance for your dog or cat, what it includes and how much it costs by reading on.
+Read on to find out more about the different types of pet insurance for your dog or cat, what it includes and how much it costs.

 Types of pet insurance policy

 To find the best pet insurance policy for you, you’ll need to weigh up the pros and cons of the various options available.
 This usually boils down to the level of cover you want and how much you’re willing to pay.

 There are four main types of pet insurance to look out for when comparing deals:

 Lifetime pet cover is the most comprehensive pet insurance available.
 If you maintain the policy, your pet could be covered for accidents, injuries and illnesses that develop while they’re insured.

 Time-limited pet insurance covers illnesses and accidents, for up to 12 months from when the condition was diagnosed or up to the limit of the policy, whichever happens first.
 After that, the condition won’t be covered, even if you renew.